 Coursework/homework preparation and studying are the personal responsibility of each student.
 The development of good study habits is essential to the success of all students at Tracy Independent Study Charter School.
-Since learning is a continuous process it is advisable that students develop a schedule with a consistent time allotment for each subject to be studied.
+Since learning is a continuous process it is advisable that students develop a daily schedule with a consistent time allotment for each subject to be studied during the normal school week (Monday- Friday).